inakiarevalo/hybrid-infra-automation/README.md

 ## 🏆 Academic Recognition

-This project was developed as my **Final Degree Project (TFG)**, representing the culmination of my studies and my specialization in Cloud Infrastructure and DevOps.
+This project was developed as my **Final Degree Project**, representing the culmination of my studies and my specialization in Cloud Infrastructure and DevOps.

 * **Final Grade**: **10 / 10 (Honors)** 🎓
 * **Competencies**: Infrastructure as Code (IaC), Configuration Management, Hybrid Cloud Architecture, and Security Hardening.